A day in Paradise

 Ready for your island adventure?
 Our San Blas Day Trip goes every day, perfect to fit in on your last day in Panama City or in between travels.
 Book your perfect escape today and see you soon in paradise!

+Your best choice for a visit to the San Blas islands, Panama.
 As a purely local and indigenous business, we offer authentic day trips and overnight stays in our traditional Kuna cabins on the San Blas islands in Panama and multiple-day boat trips across the Panamanian-Colombian border (boats from Panama to Colombia and boats from Colombia to Panama) as the local alternative to sailing the San Blas islands.